linesky/debug.game/README.md

-# debug.game
+# faucc.ide.c

-learn to debug a easy game
+a c ide to the compiler faucc but can be change to any c compiler